Izrael707/Izrael707/README.md

-- 👋 Hi, I’m Israel, I'm a Python developer and Fullstack Developer.
+- 👋 Hi, I’m Israel, I'm a Front-end Developer.
 - 👀 I’m interested in building lucrative Web-applications.
-- 🌱 I’m currently mastering Python and Fullstack web development.
+- 🌱 I’m currently mastering Javascript and ReactJs.
-- 💞️ I’m looking to collaborate on Python-based projects and Fullstack web related projects.
+- 💞️ I’m looking to collaborate on Javascript-based and Frontend related projects.
 - 📫 How to reach me: Email: Dkingisreal@outlook.com, Twitter: @tonobuende